 How could the 120 disciples in the upper room possibly have taken care of 3,000 new converts?
 (See Acts, chapter 2.)
 These disciples were trained by their Master to take responsibility to disciple these new believers.
-Part of their secret is found in Acts 2:46-47: “So continuing daily with one accord in the temple, and breaking bread from house to house, they ate their food with gladness and simplicity of heart, praising God and having favor with all the people.
+Part of the secret of the early church is found in Acts 2:46-47: “So continuing daily with one accord in the temple, and breaking bread from house to house, they ate their food with gladness and simplicity of heart, praising God and having favor with all the people.
 And the Lord added to the church daily those who were being saved.”

 The House to House Principle